 It is absolutely key that any masking needs are met for accurate diagnosis and management.
-The principles of masking ASSR are much the same as the ABR in terms of the rules of masking and the potential for interaural cross-over of sound (see ABR masking webinar below).
+The principles of masking ASSR are much the same as the ABR in terms of the rules of masking and the potential for interaural cross-over of sound.

 The main difference is that in ABR we only test at one frequency at a time, whereas in ASSR we might test up to 4 frequencies simultaneously.
 So, the potential for cross-hearing at all frequencies need to be monitored simultaneously, not just one at a time.